 Persons claiming religious exemption to immunization requirements must sign a Religious Exemption Waiver Form (PDF) *.
 There are NO religious exemptions to Tuberculosis clearance requirements.

-The University Health Services offers the TB skin test (PPD) as well as the MMR immunizations.
+The University Health Services offers the TB test as well as the MMR immunizations.
 The TB test is offered during normal clinic hours, except on Thursdays.
 The MMR immunizations are offered during normal clinic hours, Tuesdays-Fridays.
 For women of child-bearing age, the MMR vaccine is only given while on menses, on some form of birth control, or with a negative pregnancy test on the day of administration.
 No appointment is necessary.

 Health clearance forms can also be faxed to: (808) 956-3583.